Sweden–Turkey relations: Accession of Sweden to NATO

+Disputes over criminal organizations

+The extensive bombings and shootings in Sweden, carried out by criminal organisations, has spread to Turkey, and several Swedish criminals were sentenced in Turkey in 2023.
+However, Turkey refuses to capture and extradite the internationally wanted Swedish criminal Rawa Majid, since he bought a Turkish citizenship through the Golden Passport program, in exchange for investments.
+The Deputy Prime Minister of Sweden has warned Turkey and threatened to suspend Sweden's financial aid to Turkey if Majid is not extradited, but later retracted her statement.
+Swedish police shared Intelligence about Rajiw Majid with Turkish police, at highest-level, but the intelligence was leaked to criminals in 2022, according to Swedish police.

-Diyanet controlled mosques in Sweden
+Diyanet-controlled mosques in Sweden

 According to Swedish paper Dagens Nyheter in 2017, nine mosques in Sweden have imams sent and paid for by the Turkish Directorate of Religious Affairs (Diyanet).
 Along with their religious duties, the imams are also tasked with reporting on critics of the Turkish government.
-According to Dagens Nyheter, propaganda for president Erdogan is openly presented in the mosques.
+According to Dagens Nyheter, propaganda for president Erdoğan is openly presented in the mosques.

 Armenian genocide dispute

-On 12 June 2008, the Riksdag refused to refer to the 1915 events of the Armenian genocide as actual genocide.
+On 12 June 2008, the Riksdag refused to refer to the Armenian Genocide as actual genocide.
 However, on 11 March 2010, the Riksdag eventually voted for a resolution recognizing the Armenian genocide.

 There was a majority of one vote, with a total of 131 in favour, 130 against, and 88 absent.
 Turkey promptly recalled its ambassador to Sweden and cancelled talks that were intended to happen between the two countries on March 17, 2010.

 Turkish Prime Minister Recep Tayyip Erdoğan responded by issuing a statement saying "We strongly condemn this resolution, which is made for political calculations.
 It does not correspond to the close friendship of our two nations".
 Turkey's ambassador to Sweden Zergun Koruturk said on Aktuellt that there would be "drastic effects" of a long-term nature on relations between the two countries, saying "I am very disappointed.
 Unfortunately, parliamentarians were thinking that they were rather historians than parliamentarians, and it's very, very unfortunate".
 Swedish Foreign Minister Carl Bildt blogged from Copenhagen that he "regretted" the outcome of the vote.